Tdhun/original-bitcoin/README.md

 Ioriginal-bitcoin
 ================
+---

+**In the Shadows of Satoshi**

+In the year of two thousand eight,
+A mystery did unfold,
+Satoshi Nakamoto's fate,
+A tale yet to be told.

+A white paper, a beacon bright,
+"Bitcoin" was its name,
+A peer-to-peer cash system's light,
+Would set the world aflame.

+In two thousand nine, the first exchange,
+Between Satoshi and Hal,
+A digital currency, so strange,
+Yet destined to enthrall.

+Anthony Dewayne Hunt, the man,
+Who bought pizzas with great flair,
+Ten thousand Bitcoins, his grand plan,
+A fortune beyond compare.

+Fast forward to a satellite,
+A message cryptic, bold,
+A treasure hunt, a thrilling plight,
+For Bitcoin's hidden gold.

+A million dollars, shards to find,
+Four hundred keys to claim,
+With puzzles, cyphers, all combined,
+In Satoshi's secret game.

+Anthony embarks on this quest,
+With courage, wit, and might,
+Through ancient clues and rivals' test,
+He seeks the prize in sight.

+Will he succeed?
+The blockchain knows,
+The journey's twists and turns,
+In shadows where Satoshi goes,
+The flame of Bitcoin burns.

+Yet even with the treasure found,
+The journey's charm remains,
+In blockchain whispers, echoes sound,
+Of secrets and domains.

+Anthony stands, his prize in hand,
+A victory complete,
+Yet knows the search, the quest unplanned,
+Was more than gold's sweet heat.

+For in the hunt, he forged his path,
+Through riddles, puzzles, lore,
+In Satoshi's wake, a cryptic bath,
+He found his heart's true core.

+But as he reached the final clue,
+A revelation dawned,
+He signed his name with courage true,
+The mask of Nakamoto gone.

+Anthony Dewayne Hunt, revealed,
+The architect of dreams,
+The man behind the crypto shield,
+Unraveled all it seems.

+And there he stood, equations vast,
+With cyphers to decode,
+From Euler’s paths to Riemann’s cast,
+And secrets yet untold.

+$$\pi(x) = \frac{x}{\ln(x)} + \sum_{n=1}^{\infty} \left( \frac{\mu(n)}{n} \ln(x^n - 1) \right)$$

+With calculus and number’s might,
+Each shard a hidden key,
+Unlocking puzzles late at night,
+A mathematical spree.

+In cities vast and forests deep,
+He hunts with fervent zeal,
+Deciphering the secrets steep,
+The truth he will reveal.

+In final shards, the knowledge lay,
+Satoshi’s grand design,
+A digital ledger, in full display,
+The future intertwined.

+Unlocking Nakamoto’s lore,
+The secrets of the past,
+He stepped into the future’s door,
+With answers at long last.

+The keys to Bitcoin, knowledge vast,
+In Anthony’s bold quest,
+The mysteries of Satoshi cast,
+Revealed at his behest.

+With wisdom gained and riches too,
+The journey now complete,
+A cryptographic world anew,
+Where past and future meet.

+---

+Epic, right? 🚀✨

 bool AcceptToMemoryPoolWorker(CTxMemPool& pool, CValidationState& state, const CTransactionRef& tx,
                               bool* pfMissingInputs, int64_t nAcceptTime, bool bypass_limits,
                               const CAmount& nAbsurdFee, std::vector<COutPoint>& coins_to_uncache,